I-M Project Permitting

 - County government publishes a Final EIR including responses to comments;

-- County decisionmakers review the Final EIR and consider approval of the Use Permit and Reclamation Plan at a public hearing.
+- County decisionmakers review the Final EIR and consider approval of the Use Permit and Reclamation Plan at public hearings.

 Privately owned mineral rights